Posted February 10, 2016

 This is the second blog in a three-part series by our Chief Technology Officer, Allan Thomson.
-In today’s post, he discusses the need for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... in reducing your organization’s risk profile.
+In today’s post, he discusses the need for Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. in reducing your organization’s risk profile.

 In the previous blog, we discussed the various artifacts of Threat Intelligence and how each aspect may help reduce risk in your security profile.
 We discussed how important it is to choose the right focus or scope where Threat Intelligence (TI) may be leveraged in your environment.
 Choosing an appropriate scope ensures improved return on investment for your TI efforts.

 “Be clear on what scope you want to manage security risk for”

 If the scope is too large (i.e. the fire hose), then it may be impossible to provide effective security due to the large amount of information available from an ever-increasing global Internet.
 If the scope is ill defined or too narrow, then you may miss relevant information pertinent to your business needs.
 The key to avoiding having to drink from the fire hose and still be effective is focusing the scope for TI.

 For the sake of brevity we will refer to this as TI Scope.
 TI Scope may sometimes be considered the same as attack surface.
 We believe that is it not the same.
 Attack surface refers to all assets of your environment that need to be secured to ensure the threats are not successful.
 Attack surface typically focuses on systems that interact with the global Internet or systems that may come into contact with insecure assets.